 Graduation and commencement mean different things.
-Graduation is the act of successfully separating from a university; this occurs on the conferral date.
+Graduation is the act of successfully separating from a university; this occurs on the degree conferral date.

 Commencement is the event that celebrates graduation; commencement may occur before or after the conferral date.
 The degree conferral date is posted on the transcript and is the official date to use when asked for a graduation date-NOT the commencement date.
+Students cannot legally and ethically identify themselves as a PhD until the degree is officially awarded.
 Degrees are conferred three times a year, on the fourth Sunday of August, December and May.
 Commencement ceremonies, however, are not held in the summer.